MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 ::: moniker range="sc-om-2019"

-## Enable scheduled maintenance mode in SQL Always-ON
+## Enable scheduled maintenance mode with SQL Always On

-In earlier releases on OM, schedules that were created with SQL Always-ON enabled, were inaccessible when SQL server fails over to another server.
-OM 2019  comes with a fix for this problem.
+In earlier releases of OM, schedules that were created with SQL Always On enabled, were inaccessible when SQL server fails over to another server.
+OM 2019  comes with a fix for this issue.
 This fix enables the schedules to work without any issues even in a SQL server failover scenario.

 This problem has been resolved in the following manner:

 1. Schedules that were already been created before this fix is deployed will also start working without any issues even in SQL Server failover scenarios .

-**Note**: Existing schedules that have been created on the current server that is running SQL Server will be migrated.
+**Note**: Existing schedules that have been created on the current server that is running SQL server will be migrated.
 To migrate the existing schedules that are created on another server, follow the installation instructions.

 2. Any schedule that is created after you deploy this update together with the required configurations would be accessible even if the server that is running SQL Server fails over to a different server.